 - Good Performance.
 Users state that the Torque engine runs very smoothly, even on older operating systems and computers.
 Got a PC from 2010?
 Chances are you could still run Torque easily.
 Now, I would hope that being the creative person you are, you would have a more current computer, but it is nice to know that your bases are covered regardless.

 - Ease of use.
-According to forum user Ozi on the GarageGames site, when talking about Unity and how difficult to use, Torque on the other hand was pretty easy to pick up.
+According to forum user Ozi on the GarageGames site, when talking about Unity and how difficult to use, Torque, on the other hand, was pretty easy to pick up.
 The interface was simple, there wasn’t any “under the hood” type stuff that you have to figure out.
 The only issues (or I should say difficulties) I have been with the importing models from Blender.
 Other than that, it is a pretty darn good engine.”
 I love that.
 If there’s a thing I despise about intricate programs, it’s the under the hood type stuff.
 I don’t have time to learn complicated stuff!
 Give me games already!

 Ozi then goes on to state he is a newbie when it comes to game design, so his experience is a great endorsement.
 Users then made salient points about how people are attracted to the sleek, professional engines when they first start out.
 If only they knew what an easy engine this was to pick up!

 - Limited graphical quality.
-Now, this could be considered personal preference.
+Now, this could be considered a personal preference.
 To some, Torque 3D might not be their cup of tea graphically.
 True, you won’t be getting stunning environments like Fallout 4 or even Skyrim, but it can hold its own for what it is.

 - AI: I have seen some complaints about the AI with Torque.
 Of course, it being a free engine, you will probably not get the same innovative AI that you would see in many triple-A titles on the market, but it is still somewhat disappointing that along with the positive aspects of this engine, you can’t really endorse solid AI.

-Tutorial #1: The Torque Website
+The Torque Website

 I’m always a proponent of going to the source of the engine and learning from the developers themselves.
 They made it, so they are probably your best go-to source for any guidance you have.
 The website itself immediately guides you to their beginner tutorial, complete with a video walkthrough and basic information.

-They help you through the steps of the installation, installing Torsion, (the script editor), and help you on your way to create an FPS Deathmatch.
+They help you through the steps of the installation, installing Torsion, (the script editor), and help you on your way to creating an FPS Deathmatch.
 How cool is that?
 Your first foray into Torque 3D and they are already throwing you into some of the coolest aspects of gaming—that you can eventually make yourself.

 They start you at the basics and quickly, but efficiently, move you through the many different aspects and stages of development.
 This is such a crucial step for the developers of these engines.
 With tutorials like these, it’s no surprise we are seeing increasingly creative projects popping up on the landscape.